mustafameh/BrickDestry_JavaProject/README.md

 As part of refactoring Large classess like wall and brick were broken into smaller classes to make them easier to manage and to reduce decoupling
-Many Variables and fucntion names were also changed for easier readablitly Classess were arrnaged in proper packages
+Many Variables and fucntion names were also changed for easier readablitly Classes were arranged in proper packages
 The project was converted to maven so adding the dependencies becomes easier